 Ga.
-Code Ann. § 15-11-130.1 requires child welfare to provide any child victim of sex or labor trafficking with access to specialized services.
+Code Ann. § 15-11-130.1 and the Protocol requires child welfare to provide any child victim of sex or labor trafficking with access to specialized services.

 Policy Goal 3.4 State law requires the juvenile justice system to provide access to specialized services for identified sex trafficked children and youth.